10 ways to improve your B2B writing and drive results

 10. Leverage SEO best practices

-Using search engine optimization (SEO) best practices can help you drive more organic traffic to your website faster.
+Using search engine optimization (SEO) best practices for your blog can help you drive more organic traffic to your website faster.
 Not only can properly optimized B2B writing help you build domain authority and relevance, it can attract more of the right leads to your website by considering search intent.

 Etsy, an online global marketplace for small businesses, knows how to use SEO to its advantage.
 On the company’s daily blog, it spotlights inspiring stories about Etsy merchants and the products they create.
 By highlighting user experience and sharing user-generated content, Etsy improves customer retention and creates sharable content that often goes viral.